 Kids deserve our respect.
 They are people, just like we are.
 Sometimes we get the, I’m all the all-powerful adult attitude when we should really be teaching kids that you give respect to get it.
 If people always listen to you because they are scared of you, eventually someone will come along who is not scared of you.
 Then how will you get what you need?
 Being respectful breeds more respect.

-Show kids how to share their feelings
+Show kids how to share their feelings and learn to get along

 Expressing ourselves can be difficult.
 I know sometimes it’s really hard for me to say what I need to another adult.
 Especially if I don’t have a trusting relationship with that adult.
 I am scared to death to go to the doctor.
 I don’t like being touched, I’m shy, and at the doctor’s office, there is a lot of invasion of space and privacy.